 5) Look for holes and entrances for rodents.

-Homeownership is both joyful and burdensome for everyone, but it’s true more so for military homeowners who often relocate with very little notice.
-Keep up on home maintenance items to help ease the intensity of PCS preparation.
-While you're at it, it could increase the success of renting or selling a military home in a hurry!
+Homeownership can be both joyful and burdensome for everyone, but it’s true moreso for military homeowners who often relocate with very little notice.
+Keeping up on home maintenance items can help ease the intensity of PCS preparation.
+While you're at it, it could increase the success of renting or selling a military home in a hurry.